Philip II of Spain: Early life: 1527–1548

 Philip's martial training was undertaken by his governor, Juan de Zúñiga y Requesens, a Castilian nobleman who served as the commendador mayor of Castile.
 The practical lessons in warfare were overseen by Fernando Álvarez de Toledo, 3rd Duke of Alba during the Italian Wars.
 Philip was present at the Siege of Perpignan in 1542 but did not see action as the Spanish army under Alba decisively defeated the besieging French forces under the Dauphin of France.
 On his way back to Castile, Philip received the oath of allegiance of the Aragonese Cortes at Monzón.

 His political training had begun a year previously under his father, who had found his son studious, grave, and prudent beyond his years, and having decided to train and initiate him in the government of the Spanish kingdoms.
 The king-emperor's interactions with his son during his stay in Castile convinced him of Philip's precocity in statesmanship, so he determined to leave in his hands the regency of the Spanish kingdoms in 1543.
-Philip, who had previously been made the Duke of Milan in 1540, began governing the most extensive empire in the world at the young age of sixteen.
+Philip, who had been made the Duke of Milan in 1540, began governing the most extensive empire in the world at the young age of sixteen.

 Charles left Philip with experienced advisors—notably the secretary Francisco de los Cobos and the general, the Duke of Alba.
 Philip was also left with extensive written instructions that emphasised "piety, patience, modesty, and distrust".
 These principles of Charles were gradually assimilated by his son, who would grow up to become grave, self-possessed and cautious.
 Personally, Philip spoke softly and had an icy self-mastery; in the words of one of his ministers, "he had a smile that was cut by a sword".